Wambo-bit/Wambo-bit/README.md

-<h1 align="center">👋 Hi, I'm Mary Wambui</h1>
+<h1 align="center">👋 Hi, I'm Mary Muthima</h1>
 <h3 align="center">🚀 Full-Stack Developer in Training | ALX Software Engineering Program</h3>

 ---

 ## 🌟 About Me
 <p>
-I am a dedicated learner in the <b>ALX Frontend and Backend program</b>, revamping my GitHub profile to stand out in my job search.
+I am a dedicated learner in the <b>ALX Frontend and Backend program</b>.
 What inspires me most is <b>doing hard things</b> 💪 and solving challenging problems with technology.
 </p>

 <p>
 🎯 My aim is to become a <b>Full-Stack Developer</b> and build solutions that solve <b>real-world problems</b>.
-I am passionate about working on projects related to:
+I am passionate about working on projects related to Web Development, Mobile App projects.
-- [Insert project type 1: e.g., FinTech solutions]
-- [Insert project type 2: e.g., EdTech platforms]
-- [Insert project type 3: e.g., AI-powered productivity tools]
 </p>

 ---